 On the other hand, salicylic acid – often touted as an AHA – is in fact another type of acid that works by dissolving the cell itself, not the glue holding cells together that is dissolved by AHA's.
 Smith found this cell dissolving activity to be highly compatible with AHA's, with exfoliation continuing long after the eight week deadline seen with AHA's alone.

-However, do not cast a way that AHA treatment after the eighth week.
-Smith conjectures prolonged treatment with these low pH formulas will ultimately lower the pH of skin’s living layers when an enzyme- transforming growth factor B- is bread.
+However, do not cast away that AHA treatment after the eighth week.
+Smith conjectures prolonged treatment with these low pH formulas will ultimately lower the pH of skin’s living layers when an enzyme- transforming growth factor B- is bred.
 At 5 pH or less, this enzyme becomes active deep within the skin.
-This may ultimately kick cells back into increased renewal raters.
-However, Smith has not studied prolonged use of AHA’s to know for certain what the final effect will be.
+This may ultimately kick cells back into increased renewal rates.
+However, Smith has not studied prolonged use of AHA's to know for certain what the final effect will be.